billychintscts/Getting-and-Cleaning-Data-Course-Project/README.md

 The first stage is reading in all of the data.
 Assigned proper labels, converted to a comma-separated data set.

 A data table with subject and test numbers.
 The various columns from the X_test file are added.
 The colnames are assigned to the provided features data.
 The following in then performed on both the training and the test data:
-•Tidy up header names and removes extraneous numbers •Read in the values
+- Tidy up header names and removes extraneous numbers
+- Read in the values
-•(1st run only) Set up initial data.table with subject and test values •Adds the columns from X_z where z is test or train.
+- (1st run only) Set up initial data.table with subject and test values
+- Adds the columns from X_z where z is test or train.

 Merged the two tables, one on top of the other.
 ALl measurements which are not means or standard deviations were removed.
 The columns are reordered slightly.